-50. How To Install a Front Derailleur
+How to Install a Front Derailleur

 Removal and installation of a standard clamp-on front derailleur.